mikecoj/MCDatepicker-docs/docs/methods.md

 :::info

-Here all methods of the `MCDapepicker` are described.
+Here all methods of the `MCDatepicker` are described.

 :::